Excel Select Visible Cells VBA

-To select only visible cells and avoid copying hidden rows or columns in Excel, we can make use of any of these tips.
+In Excel select visible cells only, by avoiding hidden rows or columns, make use of any of these tips.

 - Menu option